bstefanescu/qutejs/web/doc/docs/model/properties.md

 ### How reactive properties are implemented?

 Reactive properties are not stored directly on the `ViewModel` instance, but as properties of the `ViewModel.$data` property.
 These properties are created using `Object.defineProperty` by defining a custom setter and getter.
-The setter is intercepting the property change and triggers an asyhnchronous DOM update if needed.
-Multiple property changes occured in the same event loop execution are collected and all updates will run in a later event loop execution.
+The setter is intercepting the property change and triggers an asynchronous DOM update if needed.
+Multiple property changes occurred in the same event loop execution are collected and all updates will run in a later event loop execution.

 Changing properties inside `ViewModel.$data` will change the corresponding reactive property value but will not trigger any update.

-You can interecept reactive property changes (and cancel the DOM update if needed) through watchers.  \
+You can intercept reactive property changes (and cancel the DOM update if needed) through watchers.  \
 Check the **[Property Watchers](#/model/watchers)** section for more details.

 ## Regular Properties